fakeprofile/odin-recipes/README.md

 # odin-recipes
-its my try for odin assigment
+its my try for odin assigment (add color and fun stuff to your site)